ethz-asl/StructuralInspectionPlanner/utils/Readme.md

 # StructuralInspectionPlanner Utilities

-This section contains useful utilities that help interfacing the paths computed by this toolbox with widely used autopilots or other software.
-It will be constantly updated.
+This section contains a set of useful utilities that can help either to interface the planner with widespread autopilots or to work on further developments.

 Export to PX4/Pixhawk
 -------